-Psychoeducation is a treatment approach that is especially helpful for first responders, who often struggle with traumatic experiences they endure throughout their careers.
+Psychoeducation is a treatment approach that is especially helpful for Veterans, who often struggle with traumatic experiences they endure throughout their careers.
 This overview covers how psychoeducation works, what it’s used for and how it helps our clients at The Recovery Village Columbus.

 Psychoeducation refers to a treatment method in which therapists systematically educate clients and their families about a mental health disorder and how it is treated.
 It is meant to teach clients and family members how to understand the illness and take responsibility for managing it.
 Psychoeducation can also help people learn strategies for coping with a mental health condition.

 The history of psychoeducation goes back to the 1980s, when researchers described it as a therapeutic tool that involved:

 - Giving people a short summary of what to expect with their mental health condition

 Studies have found that psychoeducation is effective, and it has been used to treat the following conditions:

 - Post-traumatic stress disorder (PTSD)